Kashmiri cinema: 1960s to 1980s

-The first Kashmiri feature film, (Mainz Raat, directed by Jagjiram Pal) was released in 1964.
-In 1972 Shayar-e-Kashmir Mahjoor, a biography of Kashmiri poet Mahjoor, was released.
+The first Kashmiri feature film(Mainz Raat, directed by Jagjiram Pal) was released in 1964.
+In 1972, Shayar-e-Kashmir Mahjoor, a biography of Kashmiri poet Mahjoor, was released.
 Made in Urdu and Kashmiri, the film was a joint venture of the Department of Information of Jammu and Kashmir and Indian filmmaker Prabhat Mukherjee.
-Babaji (directed by Jyoti Sarup) followed 39 years, but it was not screened in Kashmir.
+Babaji (directed by Jyoti Sarup) followed for 39 years, but it was not screened in Kashmir.
 A 1989 film, Inqalaab, was not released due to the turbulent political situation at the time.
-Because of the 1989 insurgency, film production in Kashmir was halted and an unofficial screening ban imposed on Bollywood films.
+Because of the 1989 insurgency, film production in Kashmir was halted, and an unofficial screening ban was imposed on Bollywood films.